vibbits/training-material/topics/qbase-plus/PrimerDesign.md

 | Take the seventh suggested primer pair and check for SNPs in the UCSC Browser |
 | :------------------------------ |
-|Go to <a href="http://www.ncbi.nlm.nih.gov/tools/primer-blast/index.cgi?LINK_LOC=BlastHome">PrimerBLAST</a> and paste the sequences of forward and reverse primers in their respective boxes.
+|Go to [PrimerBLAST](http://www.ncbi.nlm.nih.gov/tools/primer-blast/index.cgi?LINK_LOC=BlastHome) and paste the sequences of forward and reverse primers in their respective boxes.
 This time the search finds a PCR product:

 Clicking the location visualizes the PCR product in the UCSC genome browser.
-Remove unnecessary trancks by right clicking the box in front of them and selecting <strong>hide</strong>
+Remove unnecessary trancks by right clicking the box in front of them and selecting **hide**

 Add tracks showing relevant annotation like position of SNPs...

-Setting the SNPs track from <b>hide</b> to <b>full</b> shows the SNPs in the browser.
+Setting the SNPs track from **hide** to **full** shows the SNPs in the browser.
 Center the forward primer by grabbing and dragging it to the center.

-Zoom in to <strong>base</strong> display to see if the forward primer is matching any SNPs.
+Zoom in to **base** display to see if the forward primer is matching any SNPs.

 As you can see the forward primer does match two SNPs but none of them are located near the 3'end of the primer.